KLUE · Autonomous Reasoning Agent

 Full database read

-External attacker simulation.
-From first request to crown-jewel data, end to end.
+Attacker-style test from the outside.
+From the first request to the most sensitive data, end to end.

 Public sectorRead case